Elido/elido-hotkeys/README.md

 # Elido-Hotkeys

 This project contains my yabai configuration as well as hotkey setup using hammerspoon.
+It's multi-display friendly and supports cycling through spaces and displays.
 This project is for Mac only

 ## Prerequisites